MindTheGap-ERC/admtools/docs/specification.md

 ## Uncertainty

 No information on uncertainty will be stored with an individual adm (deterministic adm).
-A data structure combining multiple adms will be used to account for uncertainty and store outputs of Bayesian analyses (similar to the [multiPhylo class](https://rdrr.io/cran/ape/man/multiphylo.html) in the R package "ape" ).
+A data structure combining multiple adms will be used to account for uncertainty and store outputs of Bayesian analyses (similar to the [multiPhylo class](https://rdrr.io/cran/ape/man/multiphylo.html) in the R package "ape").

+## Empirical Aspects

+The adms should be able to hold information on hiatuses, ommission intervals (zero sediment input), and times with removal of sediment (negative sediment accumulation) including the resulting hiatuses.
+No information on the results of sediment mixing (time avaraging, stratigraphic disorder, different ages of particles of different sizes) will not be included.